MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 ### Conduct workload assessment

-Conducting a workload assessment involves systematically evaluating and analyzing the components workload Analyze workload characteristics to determine which available discounts are most suitable for your workload.
+Conducting a workload assessment involves systematically evaluating and analyzing the workload.
+A workload assessment helps identify workload characteristics that can inform cost optimization strategies, such as choosing the most suitable discount options based on usage patterns.
+You need to assess the workload characteristics to determine which available discounts are most suitable for your workload.
 For example, if your workload has predictable usage patterns, you might consider using compute reservations or prepaid models to optimize costs.
-To determine the efficiency and effectiveness of your workload, consider these recommendations:
+When you assess a workload, consider these recommendations:

 - *Analyze key components*: Analyze the key components of your workload, including essential resources such as servers, databases, networks, and licenses.
 This identification allows for precise cost allocation within the model.